-If You Always Fall Asleep In Your Makeup, Here's What You Should Do The Next Morning
+What Should I Do If I Fall Asleep In My Makeup?
+Here’s What You Can Do When You Wake Up The Next Morning

 It doesn't make much sense when I say it out loud, but taking off my makeup before bed feels like it requires more than double the amount of effort it takes to apply that morning.